- One, multiple or all the cylinders are not firing.

 If a vehicle, watercraft, motorcycle or pleasure craft sat for an extended period with gasoline in the tank, it can be assumed that the fuel system is gummed up with bad fuel, varnish and sediment.
 In a situation like this the entire fuel system has to be cleaned.

-Although there are many products and services that claim it can clean or unclog a clogged fuel injector while it is in the engine, they cannot.
+Although there are many products such as injection cleaning additives that claim it can clean or unclog a clogged fuel injector while it is in the engine, they cannot.
 For any of these products to work they actually have to get inside the injector.
-Commonsense predicts that if you cannot get inside something how are you going to clean it.
+Common sense predicts that if you cannot get inside something, how are you going to clean it.

-By adding injector cleaner to the fuel the problem will most probably be exacerbated.
+By adding fuel injector cleaners to the fuel, the problem will most probably be exacerbated.
 Why?
 The injector cleaner has a cleaning affect on everything it touches.
-All the debris loosened by the cleaner is pumped to the injector set that already has a problem.
+All the debris loosened by the cleaner is pumped to the fuel injector set that already has a problem.
 This makes the problem worse because more debris is pushed into the injectors or the pathway to the injectors.
+To unclog a clogged fuel injector properly the filter basket must be removed and replace with a new one.
+Sediment and dirt built up between the pintle shaft and injector body must be cleaned.

-The only guaranteed method that addresses these problems and can clean a clogged injector properly is by removing the injectors from the engine.
-Once removed, the injectors can be dropped off or mailed to a professional cleaning service, like Injector RX.
-Injector RX uses a manufacturer approved equipment and an ultrasonics cleaning process to clean fuel injectors as well as flow testing them.
-The advantages of this method allow Injector RX to fully clean each injector, replace worn parts with new ones and test each injector for fuel flow comparison.
+The only guaranteed way to addresses unclog a clogged injector properly is by removing the injectors from the engine.
+Once removed, the injectors can be dropped off or mailed to a professional injector cleaning service such as Injector RX.
+Injector RX uses manufacturer approved equipment and an ultrasonic fuel injector cleaning process to clean fuel injectors.
+Once cleaned the fuel injectors are flow tested to confirm that they spray correctly and deliver the right amount of fuel.
+The advantages of this method allows Injector RX to fully clean each injector, replace worn parts with new ones and test each injector for fuel flow comparison.

 Dead Fuel Injector:

-Dead fuel injectors cannot be repaired and should be replaced with a similar unit.
+Dead fuel injectors cannot be repaired and should be replaced with the exact same unit.